noknokstdio/skills-widget/README.md

 ### Install ###

-1. Install Jetpack either via the WordPress.org plugin directory, or by uploading the files to your server.
+1. Install Skills Widget either via the WordPress.org plugin directory, or by uploading the files to your server.
 2. Activate the plugin
 3. Add the widget and configure it